-The car had been patented and offered for sale nevertheless orders were slow coming in, not only Kaiser Wilhelm was skeptical about the horseless carriage, and Carl was again thinking of giving up the whole project.
+The car had been patented and offered for sale nevertheless orders were slow coming in.
+Not only Kaiser Wilhelm was skeptical about the horseless carriage, and Carl was again thinking of giving up the whole project.

-Bertha had other ideas however.
+But Bertha had other ideas.

 The first long-distance automobile journey in history

 Streets as we know them did not exist, the countryside had field tracks with the ruts left by horse drawn carriages, which as the Model No. 3 had wooden wheels did not improve the quality of the ride, and as there were no road signs Bertha followed the railway tracks.

 A noise warned them a chain had stretched so they stopped at the blacksmiths in Bruchsal to repair it, the fuel line became clogged and was cleared with a hairpin, next the ignition broke and fixed with one of Bertha's garters.

 The brakes wore down and the first brake linings were made by a Bauschlott shoe repairer who fixed leather onto the brake shoes, and while he was working she sent a telegram to her husband and let him know she, the boys and "his baby" were fine.

-No one had made this journey before so they had underestimated the fuel needed, and as filling stations had not been invented they stopped at The World's First Filling Station, a pharmacy which still exists in Wiesloch, to buy some "Ligroin", a solvent used to power the engine.
+No one had made this journey before so they had underestimated the fuel needed, and as filling stations had not been invented they stopped at "The World's First Filling Station", a pharmacy that still exists in Wiesloch, to buy some "Ligroin".
+A solvent used to power the engine.

 It was a sensation.
-To avoid the steep mountains they took a slightly different route on the return journey of what is now Baden-Wuerttemberg's Bertha Benz Memorial Route, and the road was lined with people, some awestruck others frightened by the hissing and spitting horseless carriage.
-However this journey was the breakthrough which changed everything.
+To avoid the steep mountains three days later they took a slightly different route on the return journey on what is now Baden-Wuerttemberg's 'Bertha Benz Memorial Route', and the road was lined with people.
+Some awestruck others frightened by the hissing and spitting horseless carriage, but this journey was the breakthrough that changed everything.

 The Benz's faith in their invention had been rewarded.
-Thanks to a daring road trip by Bertha Benz and her two sons, for which she also was later given the first ever 'Drivers License', the automobile had "arrived" and was now at the beginning if its own journey to success.
+Thanks to a daring road trip by Bertha Benz and her sons, for which she also was later given the first ever 'Drivers License', the automobile had "arrived" and was now at the beginning if its own journey to success.